Skip to main content

 Sub-tickets are tickets that link back to another, “parent” ticket.
 This is a great feature to use if you’ve discovered that one of your ticket issues actually involves several different tasks, which might require different teams or colleagues to resolve.

-For example, let’s say a customer indicates they were highly dissatisfied.
+Example: Let’s say a customer responds that they were highly dissatisfied.
 Their feedback indicates that their experience with customer support was negative, but that they also have an issue with their sales representative.
 You can create a sub-ticket for the sales representative and another sub-ticket for the support representative, asking them each to follow up with the client separately.

 Creating a Sub-Ticket

-You can create a sub-ticket by scrolling down to the bottom of a ticket and clicking Create Sub-Ticket.
+You can create a sub-ticket by clicking the Sub-tickets dropdown and clicking Create a sub-ticket.

-From this window, you can designate a name for the ticket, to whom it is assigned, and add any additional comments you desire.
+From this window, you can designate a name for the ticket, set the priority, indicate the status, assign an owner, assign a team, and provide additional comments.

 Managing Sub-Tickets

-If you are the owner of a parent ticket, you will be able to see all the sub-tickets created for the parent.
+If you own the parent ticket, you will be able to see all the sub-tickets created for the parent.

 View of Sub-Tickets section

-Click the name of the sub-ticket to open it up.
+Click the ID link to the left of the sub-ticket to open it up.
 From this window, you can add comments, change the priority, change the assignment, and send follow-up emails.
 Brand Administrators can also delete the ticket by clicking the trashcan icon to the right of the ticket name.

 Ownership